Tips for teaching yourself music 1

 3. Watch and Listen to the Masters

-One cannot understand how an instrument can sound like unless they listen to someone great play it.
-The greatest artists don’t just play; they pour emotions into their performances and have unique styles, making one connect to their music.
+One cannot understand what an instrument sounds unless someone great plays it.
+The greatest artists don’t just play; they pour emotions into their performances and have unique styles, connecting one to their music.
 Listening to them will also help you develop a great musical ear.

 1. Learn your basics

-For proficiency in any instrument, learning the basics is crucial as when one is familiar with the basics, they can easily advance on them and experiment.
-For instance, scales are an important basis for most instruments- blues and pentatonic scales constitute a vast majority of jazz tunes, and chromatic scales frequently occur in orchestral music.
-While it may be tedious to learn scales, it worth the time and effort.
+For proficiency in any instrument, learning the basics is crucial as when one is familiar with the basics; they can easily advance on them and experiment.
+For instance, scales are an important basis for most instruments- blues and pentatonic scales constitute most jazz tunes, and chromatic scales frequently occur in orchestral music.
+While learning scales may be tedious, it is worth the time and effort.

 2. Experiment

-Sometimes, it is good to experiment with your instrument even if you don’t know what you are doing.
-You may end up with some new improvisations and learn that certain melodies, notes, and rhythms sit well together.
-You never know you might be on to something.
-The greatest musicians were able to come up with something new and different only through their experimentations.
+Sometimes, it is good to experiment with your instrument, even if you don’t know what you are doing.
+You may end up with new improvisations and learn that certain melodies, notes, and rhythms sit well together.
+You never know.
+You might be on to something.
+The greatest musicians could create something new and different only through experimentation.

 4. Find the perfect instrument for yourself.